raja1089/food-find-replica-dish/replit.md

 This is a full-stack web application built with React/TypeScript frontend and Express.js backend, designed as a food delivery platform similar to Zomato.
 The application features a modern UI built with shadcn/ui components, PostgreSQL database with Drizzle ORM, and a comprehensive component-based architecture.

+**Latest Update:** Successfully migrated from Lovable to Replit with complete database integration and admin management system.
+The application is now fully dynamic with real data stored in PostgreSQL.

 ## User Preferences

 Preferred communication style: Simple, everyday language.